swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 This proposal does *not* immediately change any of the following interfaces.
 Doing that would require a separate proposal.
-However, these examples show that `UnsafeBytes` can play an important role in future improvements to existing interfaces.
+However, these examples show that `UnsafeRawBufferPointer` can play an important role in future improvements to existing interfaces.

 ### Data